w3f/polkadot-wiki/docs/learn/learn-DOT-inflation.md

 For instance, assuming that the ideal staking rate is 50%, all of the inflation would go to the validators/nominators if 50% of all {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} are staked.
 Any deviation from the 50% - positive or negative - sends the proportional remainder to the treasury.
-Deviation from the ideal staking rate are referred to _staking inefficiencies_.
-Thus, at the ideal staking rate the treasury does not currently receive a substantial inflow of funds.
+Deviation from the ideal staking rate are referred to as _staking inefficiencies_.
+Thus, the treasury does not currently receive a substantial inflow of funds at the ideal staking rate.
 See [this page](./learn-polkadot-opengov-treasury.md) for more information about treasury inflow sources.